Perry Lakes Reserve

 In its current form, the reserve dates from 1962 when the area was landscaped in association with the construction of Perry Lakes Stadium and associated sporting tracks and facilities for the 1962 British Empire and Commonwealth Games.
 The Australian Scout Jamboree has been held in the parkland twice, during the summers of 1979/80 and 1994/95.
 The sporting complex was demolished in 2011 to make way for housing development.

+The reserve has required re-evaluation as the lakes have changed over time, and subsequent studies have investigated the management of the lake areas.

+Control of the area has also alternated between Local and State government authority.